tamaskenez/somenewlanguage/doc/design-ideas.md

     3 = >x // so this is the same
     x = 3 // equality test, x must be bound.
 It's an error if x is free

 In Prolog the right side of a rule are subgoals, the whole program consists of subgoals.
 In our case the default is functions.
 We need an explicit indication that we changed to subgoal-evaluation mode.
-Let's have the `fail-unless` operator: `--`.
-Or here's the dagger: `†`, another option.
+Let's have a `fail-unless` operator.
+Candidates: `--`, `†`, `◻`. `□`

 So instead of